yashbaddi/FoodieFleet/README.md

 - Latitude:Latitude of the driver
 - Logitude:Logitude of the driver

-Return:
+Response Body:

-- Returns an object with latitude and logitude of the location of the driver
+- Response Bodys an object with latitude and logitude of the location of the driver

 ---

 ---

-`updateDriverStatus:`\
+`updateDriverStatus:`
 PATCH /driver/:id/

 Updates the driver status like is he/she is available to take orders